 About our chocolate

 Our sugar comes from cooperatives in Paraguay and Belize.
-Most of our cocoa from cooperatives in the Ivory Coast (Kuapa Kokoo Co-operative Cocoa Farmers and Marketing Union Limited Ghana).
+Most of our cocoa comes from cooperatives in Ghana (Kuapa Kokoo Co-operative Cocoa Farmers and Marketing Union Limited Ghana).
 We also source beans from cooperatives in the Dominican Republic, Peru, Panama and Ecuador.
 Depending on what we are making our chocolate is blended in Belgium, Switzerland or in the UK.
 It is then moulded and packed in the UK.

 All of our chocolate contains Fairtrade certified ingredients.
 Fairtrade means that farmers and growers in developing countries receive a fairer price.